‘A historic moment’: Donald Trump unveils sweeping ‘reciprocal’ tariffs

 “I think it will reshape the world.
 I think we are seeing the possibility of the emergence of something like a ‘Fortress North America’.”

-He noted that poorer countries in places like southeast Asia appear to be among the hardest hit by the impending tariffs.
+He noted that poorer countries in places like Southeast Asia appear to be among the hardest hit by the impending tariffs.

 “ The developing countries have been hit by very, very high tariffs.
 And that will have geopolitical ramifications,” Ciuriak said.